Schmidt games and Cantor winning sets: Background, notation, and definitions

 If $r_i:= \rad(B_i) \not \rightarrow 0$ then we say that Alice wins by default.
 We say a set $E \sub X$ is \textit{$\beta$ absolute winning} if Alice has a strategy which guarantees that either she wins by default or~(\ref{eq:outcome}) is satisfied.
 In this case, we say that Alice wins.
 The \emph{absolute game} is defined by allowing Bob to choose $0<\beta<1$ on his first turn and then continuing as in the $\beta$ absolute game.
 A set is called \emph{absolute winning} if Alice has a winning strategy for the absolute game.
 Note that a set is absolute winning if and only if it is $\beta$ absolute winning for every $0<\beta<1$.

-For the sake of completeness, we briefly introduce a generalisation of the absolute game which was introduced in \cite[Appendix C]{FSU4}.
+A useful generalisation of the absolute game was introduced in \cite[Appendix C]{FSU4}.
 Let $\calh$ be any collection of nonempty closed subsets of $X$.
 The \emph{$\calh$ absolute game} is defined in a similar way to the absolute game, but Alice is now allowed to choose a neighborhood of an element $H\in\calh$, namely,

 McMullen's absolute game is the same as the $\calh$ absolute game when $\calh$ is the collection of all singletons.
 The first generalisation of the absolute game was the \emph{$k$ dimensional absolute game}, which is the $\calh$ absolute game where $X=\RR^N$ and $\calh$ is the collection of $k$ dimensional hyperplanes in $\RR^N$.
-(When $k=N-1$ the associated winning sets are often referred to by the acronym HAW, short for ``hyperplane absolute winning''.)
-Some of our results regarding the absolute game may be generalised to this context, but we will not pursue this line further in the current note.
+When $k=N-1$ the associated winning sets are often referred to by the acronym HAW, short for ``hyperplane absolute winning'' \cite{BBFKW}.
+Some of the results in this note regarding the absolute game may be generalised to the context of $\calh$ absolute game but we will not pursue this line further in the current note.

-\begin{rem} The definition we gave deserves some justification.
-We do not require $0 < \beta < \frac{1}{3}$ as in McMullen's original definition for $X=\RR^N$.
+\begin{rem} These definitions deserve some justification.
+We do not require $0 < \beta < \frac{1}{3}$ as in the original definitions for $X=\RR^N$ \cite{McMullen_absolute_winning,BBFKW}.
 To cover those cases where Bob chooses $\frac{1}{3}\leq \beta < 1$, in which Bob might not have a legal move that satisfies (\ref{eq:absoluteGame}) on one of his turns, we declare that Bob is losing if this happens.
 This gives the wanted effect when $X=\RR^N$, but puts us in a situation that a subset of an abstract metric space might be winning because the space $X$ is not large enough to allow Bob not to lose by default.
 In this situation, even the empty set might be absolute winning (cf. Remark \ref{rem:emptysetIsWinning}).
 This situation, however, cannot occur when $X$ is uniformly perfect (cf.~Section \ref{sec:doublingAndDiffuse}).

 Also note that it is shown in \cite[Proposition 4.5]{FSU4} that replacing the inequalities (\ref{eq:absoluteInequalities}) with equalities does not change the class of absolute winning sets.
 The reason for introducing these inequalities is to allow an easy proof of the invariance of absolute winning sets under ``quasisymmetric maps'' (cf.~\cite[Theorem 2.2]{McMullen_absolute_winning}). \end{rem}